Panda! Go, Panda!: Production

 In 1971, Takahata, Miyazaki and Kotabe left the Toei Animation studio to join their fellow animator and mentor Otsuka at the A Productions studio, in hopes of creating an animated series based on Astrid Lindgren's Pippi Longstocking.
 After extensive pre-production work, the trio travelled to Sweden to seek permission from Lindgren; their request was flatly refused.

 Rejected, Takahata and Miyazaki joined Otsuka on the Lupin III Part I TV series as the "A-Pro directors team".
-After Lupins cancellation in 1972, the team revisited the Pippi Longstocking project, and reworked many of its ideas and story elements into the theatrical short film, Panda Kopanda.
+After Lupins cancellation in 1972, the team revisited the Pippi Longstocking project, and reworked many of its ideas and story elements into Panda Kopanda.
 The film, as well as its followup, Rainy Day Circus, played as the opening short to Toho's Godzilla films, where it was warmly received by audiences.

-Animator Yoshifumi Kondo, who also worked on Lupin the 3rd, served as a key animator on the two panda films, most notably a scene in Rainy Day Circus where Mimi and the pandas ride a bed across a flooded river.
+Animator Yoshifumi Kondo, who also worked on Lupin III, served as a key animator on the two panda films, most notably a scene in Rainy Day Circus where Mimiko and the pandas ride a bed across a flooded river.
 Kondo would play a valuable role in many later Takahata and Miyazaki films, including Anne of Green Gables, Grave of the Fireflies, and Whisper of the Heart.